-All you need to perform is to place the stem cuttings in a jar filled with the pre-prepared rooting hormone solution.
+All you need to do is place the stem cuttings in a jar filled with rooting hormone solution.

-Furthermore, you can even see the developing roots that normally take three to six weeks, after which you can transfer the cuttings to a new pot containing soil after it develops leaves.
+Furthermore, you can even see the developing roots that generally take 3-6 weeks, after which you can transfer the cuttings to a fresh potting mix.

 Step-4: Caring After Propagation

-- Place a plastic wrap over the pot that shall provide optimal humidity and temperature for the cuttings during their initial developing stages.
+- Place a plastic wrap over the pot to secure warmth and humidity.

-- You need to ensure that you do not fertilize the newly propagated cuttings as the developing fragile roots may suffer from fertilizer burn.
+- Ensure not to fertilize the propagated cuttings, as the fragile roots may suffer from fertilizer burn.

 - Also, prevent the soggy conditions of soil at all costs.

 - You can refill the hormone solution every 3-5 days or sooner if it becomes murky.